Anilk1sagar/Adding-removing-list-items-/README.md

 # Adding-removing-list-items-
-This is List Item project in which you can add or remove items using angular 4
+This is List Item project using angular 4 in which you can add or remove items.